gaw3/OnTheMap/README.md

 # ![][AppIcon]&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;OnTheMap

 OnTheMap allows a Udacity student to share his location, and a URL of interest, with other students.
 The locations specified in the 100 most-recent student postings are presented as pins on a map or as items in a table.
-The student postings database is hosted on the Parse platform.
-The app requires login via Udacity or Facebook.
+The student postings database is hosted on a Udacity server using a local copy of Parse.

+---

 ## Project